Louise Linden: Fenderson-Bent Company

-In May 1878 Linden met Gilmore Band cornet soloist Benjamin C. Bent (1847–1898), and soon the two became romantically involved.
-Although she was not yet sixteen, Linden ran away with the thirty-year-old cornetist that July Fourth.
-The two were married in Newport, Rhode Island, on July 18 upon hearing that Linden's father had tracked them down and intended to bring her back home.
+In May 1878, Linden met Gilmore Band cornet soloist Benjamin C. Bent (1847–1898), and the two soon became romantically involved.
+Although not yet sixteen, Linden ran away with the 30-year-old cornetist on July 4.
+They married in Newport, Rhode Island, on July 18 after hearing that Linden's father had tracked them down and intended to bring her back home.

 That fall, she joined the Fenderson-Bent Company for its tour of upstate New York and Ohio.
 Bent created the ensemble with soprano Juliet Fenderson to provide work while he was on sabbatical from the Gilmore Band during its European tour.
-In addition to their respective solos, the company's programs featured saxophone and cornet duets by Linden and Bent, which received praise from reviewers and audiences alike.
+In addition to their respective solos, the company's programs featured saxophone and cornet duets by Linden and Bent, which received praise from reviewers and audiences.

 Although the company received enthusiastic reviews throughout the tour, its performances were poorly attended.
 By mid-November, the Fenderson-Bent Company disbanded due to "poor patronage" of its performances.
 Bent freelanced in New York City during the spring of 1879.

-In January 1879, Linden was engaged to play a series of concerts at the Bellevue House, one of four hilltop resorts that overlooked Cincinnati from a high bluff above.
+In January 1879, Linden was engaged to play a series of concerts at the Bellevue House, one of four hilltop resorts that overlooked Cincinnati.
 She performed weekend matinees and evenings accompanied by the German Military Band.
-Linden finished the month of February in Cincinnati at the Atlantic Garden, performing a series of "Grand Concerts" with Andy Brand's Full Orchestra.
-Throughout the summer of 1879, Linden appeared as soloist with Arthur Bent's Marine Band aboard the steamer Plymouth Rock during its daily excursion cruises to Rockaway Beach, located on the South Shore of Long Island in Queens, New York.
+Linden finished February in Cincinnati at the Atlantic Garden, performing a series of "Grand Concerts" with Andy Brand's Full Orchestra.

+Throughout the summer of 1879, Linden appeared as a soloist with Arthur Bent's Marine Band aboard the steamer Plymouth Rock during its daily excursion cruises to Rockaway Beach, located on the South Shore of Long Island (present-day Queens, New York).